comprehensive, multidisciplinary care for patients with type 1 and type 2 diabetes

 Type 2 diabetes occurs when cells in a child’s body become resistant to insulin, causing glucose to build up in the bloodstream.
 Over years, this build-up can reach dangerous levels and lead to complications such as heart disease, blindness and kidney failure.

 Type 2 diabetes is almost always preventable.
 The single greatest risk factor is excess weight, although family history can play a role.
 Your child’s primary care physician can help you understand your child’s risk factors and work to reduce them through diet and exercise.
-Once a child has been diagnosed with type 2 diabetes, a healthy diet, exercise, insulin and in some cases, oral medication, can help them manage it.
+Once a child has been diagnosed with type 2 diabetes, a healthy diet, exercise, insulin and (in some cases) oral medication can help them manage it.

 diagnosing type 2 diabetes

 The symptoms of type 2 diabetes in children develop slowly.
-They include unexplained weight loss, increased hunger or thirst, frequent urination and fatigue, among others.
+They include unexplained weight loss, increased hunger or thirst, and frequent urination and fatigue, among others.
 If you notice these symptoms in your child, take him or her to the doctor as soon as possible.
 A urine and/or blood test can help determine if your child has a form of diabetes.
 If your child is overweight, the doctor may need time to determine whether the cause is type 1 or type 2 diabetes.

 cystic fibrosis-related diabetes

 Cystic fibrosis-related diabetes (CFRD) is a unique form of diabetes that is common in people with cystic fibrosis.
 Our endocrinologists would work closely with the child’s pulmonary team to manage this additional disease caused by their CF. CFRD shares features of both type 1 and type 2 diabetes.
 It is recommended that any child with CF age 10 and older be tested every year for CFRD.

 Learn more about CFRD from the Cystic Fibrosis Foundation.

 As a patient of the endocrinology department at Dayton Children’s you may find the following forms helpful: